 This is a list for those who are involved in development of guidelines for #analysis of primary care databases.

 Disability Discrimination Act (DDA) 1995 and SENDA 2001(Special Educational Needs and Disability Act (SENDA) 2001 Implications on teaching and learning within the UK HE maths, stats and operational reseach academic community.
+This list has been retained - 22/04/14.
+The list is not accepting new subscribers and existing subscribers are no longer able to post messages to the list.

 This list will help DDIG to share ideas and developments in the area of supporting maths for HE students with Dyscalculia and Dyslexia.